-What could your company do with $15,000 in wage subsidies?
+What could your company do with up to $25,000 in wage subsidies?

-The Science Horizons Youth Internship Program is a wage subsidy initiative to help recent graduates eligible to work in science, technology, engineering, or mathematics (STEM) fields acquire work experience in fields linked to the green economy.
+The Science Horizons Youth Internship Program is a wage subsidy that helps recent graduates acquire work experience in fields linked to the green economy.

 The Science Horizons Youth Internship Program gives employers the freedom to: